 Licenses

-The most critical aspect to running a betting site for UK customers is to possess a UK gambling license.
-This is an absolute must and a legal requirement for all companies, whether they are based in the UK or not.
+The most critical aspect to running a betting site for UK customers, is to possess a UK gambling license.
+This is an a legal requirement for all companies whether they are based in the UK or not, and there is no way to operate without one.

-Applying for a licence takes time and requires the betting company to demonstrate certain features, protections and policies before it is granted.
-Therefore, you will find many sites will start off using the licence of the software company, at least while they wait to get their own in place.
+Applying for a licence takes time, and requires the betting company to demonstrate certain features, protections and policies before it is granted.
+However, it is possible to run your brand using the license of your platform provider.
+Therefore, many sites will start out using the licence of the software company before potentially applying for one of their own.

-This has many benefits for the brand, allowing them to launch quicker with full customer protections in place.
-The negative however is it is far more restrictive operating under another licence and this effects how much of their own stuff they can do on site.
+This approach has many benefits for the brand, but most crucially, it allows them to launch quickly with full customer protections in place.
+The negative side, is that it is far more restrictive operating under another licence, and this effects how much autonomy the brand has over their activity on the site.

-Taking the example from the last section promotions.
-If you run a promotion, especially a welcome offer it must be legally complaint and the licensee is responsible for making sure of this.
-Therefore, sites running off other companies licences are limited in what bespoke offers they can run.
+For example, if you run a promotion, especially a welcome offer, it must be legally compliant, and the licensee is responsible for making sure of this.
+Therefore, sites running on the licences of their software providers are limited in the offers they can run.
+They can’t do anything bespoke and generally have to choose from promotions their provider has created.

 Quicker Bet Settlement